stevekinney/iheanyi.github.io/source/blog/user-registration-authentication-with-django-django-rest-framework-react-and-redux.html.markdown

 the tutorial [here](https://github.com/iheanyi/django-react-redux-users-tutorial/tree/django-registration).

 [^1]: The latest version of Django is 1.9 at the time of this tutorial.
 Also, make sure you are using [virtualenv](https://virtualenv.readthedocs.org/en/latest/) for this project.
-[^2]: Django Rest Framework.
 [^3]: To me, 32 characters is good enough of a max length for usernames.
 Feel free to use another length.
 [^4]: http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication
 [^5]: The official Django Rest Framework documents suggests to use [signals](http://www.django-rest-framework.org/api-guide/authentication/#generating-tokens) for creating tokens, but they aren't my preference.